openfoodfacts/off-product-environmental-impact/README.md

 This repository contains a Python program to estimate the environmental impact of the agricultural steps of a product of the Open Food Facts database.

+## What this tool does

+This tool gives an estimation of the environmental impact of the agricultural steps of a product by browsing its possible recipes according to its ingredient list and nutritional composition.

+## What this tool does **NOT** do
+* Giving the exact environmental impact of a product
+* Taking into account the origin of the ingredients
+* Taking into account the packaging of the product
+* Making a complete Life Cycle Assessment of the product
+* Reverse engineering the recipe of the product

 ## Installation

 This program uses the [PySCIPOpt](https://github.com/SCIP-Interfaces/PySCIPOpt) package and